 Rich In Antioxidants

 Oxidative stress is associated with an increased risk of chronic diseases and cancer.
 Water chestnuts also contain an antioxidant called ferulic acid (7).
-A test study of breast cancer discovered that ferulic acid killed and reduced the growth of cancer cells (7).
+One study found that ferulic acid killed and reduced the growth of breast cancer cells in the lab (7).
 However, more research is needed to determine if truly water chestnuts can fight cancer in humans (7).

 Researchers found these levels significant as they contribute to these vegetables’ anticholinergic, anesthetic, and spasmolytic properties (5).

 Spasmolytic properties enable water chestnuts to relieve the spasm of smooth muscle, while the anticholinergic properties enable them to block the activities of the neurotransmitter called acetylcholine (5).
 On the other hand, the anesthetic properties allow water chestnuts to induce insensitivity to pain (5).
 These are all theoretical abilities based on the potential properties of the alkaloids in water chestnuts, however researchers haven’t studied whether consuming water chestnuts has a measurable effect in humans.